Read transcripts of debates in both Houses

 Browse teaching resources by key stage, subject, theme or resource type

-Find out how to register to vote and how you can take part in an election or a referendum.
-Also find out what previous referendums have been held in the UK
+To vote in UK elections and referendums you need to be on the electoral register.
+Find out how to register to vote, how you can take part in an election and what referendums have been held in the United Kingdom.

 There are three different ways you can vote in the UK, in person at a polling station, by post or by proxy.